EzekielDaun/se3-rpkm/README.md

 # SE3-RPKM

-A collection of spatial (DOF>=6) Redundant Parallel Kinematic Machines (RPKMs), with kinematics modeling in Lie groups, implemented in JAX.
+A collection of spatial (DOF>=6) Redundant Parallel Kinematic Machines (RPKMs), with differentiable kinematics modeling in Lie groups, implemented in JAX.

-Examples include redundancy resolution algorithms and simulation in MuJoCo and MJX.
+Examples include redundancy resolution algorithms and simulation in MuJoCo/MJX.

 ## Installation